htcondor/htmap/docs/source/htcondor.rst

    # Also write JSON file so readable by Pandas read_json
    condor_status --constraint "CUDADriverVersion>=10.1" -attributes CUDAGlobalMemoryMb -attribute Machine -json >> stats.json

+   ## See how many GPUs are available
+   watch 'condor_status --constraint "CUDADriverVersion>=10.1" -total'

 ``CUDAGlobalMemoryMb`` is not the only attribute that can be displayed; a more complete list is at https://htcondor.readthedocs.io/en/latest/classad-attributes/machine-classad-attributes.html.